Thursday, 20 February 2020

 Indeed, quoting Tolkien, then, it goes without saying that, ‘Not all those who wander are lost’!

-In our technocentric world, where every one of us is blued, glued and wooed to our mobile phones even while walking on busy thoroughfares, Moor, Robert Moor advocates the ‘vibrant’ wanderer to keep their eyes focused on the ground, on the earth!
+In our technocentric world, where everyone of us is blued, glued and wooed to our mobile phones even while walking on busy thoroughfares, Moor, Robert Moor advocates the ‘vibrant’ wanderer to keep their eyes focused on the ground, on the earth!
 Being mindful of what they step on, or stamp on!

 Interestingly, literary allusions abound throughout this lovely Exploration!